 7. Stop Procrastinating

-8. Manage External Time Wasters
+8. Manage Time-Wasters

 - Avoid small talk.
-Stay focused on the reason for the call.
+Stay focused.

 - Set a mutually agreeable time limit for the visit.